7hekaka/newcytosim/doc/outreach/installation2.md

 Even if the MIDI device is plugged in your USB computer, it may not immediately be enabled by the system.
 The procedure depends on the OS.

-On Mac OSX, open an Application called "Audio MIDI Setup" (`Menu > Windows > Show MIDI Studio`)
+On Mac OSX, open an Utility called "Audio MIDI Setup" (`Menu > Windows > Show MIDI Studio`)
-The MIDI device should show up there, allowing you to customize (double click) and **activate the output port**.
+The MIDI device should show up there, allowing you to customize it (double click) and **activate the output port**.
 You may need to create a new configuration.